The plane trees of France

 At night they move, great shadows on the march,

-Traipsing across fields to find the most dangerous spots
+Traipsing across fields to the most dangerous spots,

-Ready to hurl themselves forward implacably at passing motorists
+Ready to hurl themselves forward implacably at speeding motorists

 Chainsaws buzzing,